Our Response to COVID-19

 Since the beginning of the COVID-19 crisis:

-- $5,422 in critical emergency assistance funds were distributed to New Hampshire individuals and families facing intense hardship.
+- $22,123 in critical emergency assistance funds were distributed through our Community Serviecs program to New Hampshire individuals and families facing intense hardship.

-- 195 telehealth mental health sessions were conducted, helping individuals dealing with anxiety, stress, depression and other mental health challenges.
+- 478 teletherapy mental health sessions have been conducted, helping individuals dealing with anxiety, stress, depression and other mental health challenges.

-- 7,809 pounds of food were delivered to homebound seniors throughout Greater Manchester and Greater Nashua.
+- 19,480 pounds of food have been delivered to homebound seniors throughout Greater Manchester and Greater Nashua.

 You can also subscribe to our newsletter on our website to stay informed.